 In December of 2011, we optioned a license to the VeloThraxTM patent from the President and Fellows of Harvard College.
-VeloThraxTM is the subject of U.S. patent No. 7,037,503, issued on May 2, 2006 and entitled, "Compounds and Methods for the Treatment and Prevention of Bacterial Infection", along with any reissue, renewal, reexamination, substitution or extension thereof.
-The PCT application patent was filed in May 2001 and will expire in May 2021 (barring any patent term extensions).
+VeloThraxTM is the subject of U.S. patent No. 7,037,503, issued on May 2, 2006 and titled, "Compounds and Methods for the Treatment and Prevention of Bacterial Infection", along with any reissue, renewal, reexamination, substitution or extension thereof.